 Although CBD is non-toxic and all natural, it always is best to be safe than sorry, particularly when it comes to your pet.
 Thereby, we encourage pet owners to keep a close eye on their pet during the introduction phase.

-What’s the Bottom Line on CBD Oil for Dogs?
+What’s the Bottom Line on CBD Oil for Dogs and Cats?

 We know you want what is better for your pup, at the end of the day.
 Here at Innovet Pet Products, we’re dog owners and pet lovers.
 Therefore, we know how difficult it may be when issues arise.
 Even as you do everything possible as a pet parent; you remain updated on the most recent information on wellness, you feed your dog a species suitable raw food diet and ensure that they receive an abundance of physical and mental stimulation, occasionally health problems still are unavoidable.